JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 9. If all vertices are connected, breadthFirst will return the full set of vertices in the map with no repeats
 10. If no vertices are connected to the vertex argument, breadthFirst will return a set with just the one vertex
 11. Only the connected vertices will be returned in the breadthFirst set
+12. A set of nodes is returned from depthFirst
+13. If a node is listed as a neighbor to many different nodes, the node will only be added once to the set.
+14. The nodes are returned in the order they were visited.

 ### Tests for the businessTrip function assert the following